 Full Artist's statement

-These objects are activated by the space they inhabit.
-Architecture and viewers introduce the vital elements of scale, perspective, and experience.
+The objects I create are activated by the spaces they inhabit, and no single work exists outside of the place it resides.
+Architecture, historic and geographical context, and the viewer introduce the vital elements of scale, perspective, and experience.